 If math, measuring and visualization is your strength, consider a career in surveying.
 Surveyors gather data about the elevation, contour and dimensions of land or sea bottom.
 This data gets used for everything from mapmaking, mining, engineering, establishing land boundaries and general construction.
+These professionals work closely with technologies like Remote Operated Vehicles and have many opportunities available.

 Make a Difference